SkinnyAsTheTwig/nonLin_BattPrediction/docker/README.md

-# Hands-on Machine Learning in Docker
+# Machine Learning in Docker

 This is the Docker configuration which allows you to run and tweak the book's notebooks without installing any dependencies on your machine!<br/>
 OK, any except `docker`.
 With `docker-compose`.
 Well, you may also want `make` (but it is only used as thin layer to call a few simple `docker-compose` commands).

 ## Prerequisites

-As stated, the two things you need is `docker` and `docker-compose`.

 Follow the instructions on [Install Docker](https://docs.docker.com/engine/installation/) and [Install Docker Compose](https://docs.docker.com/compose/install/) for your environment if you haven't got `docker` already.